ibm-cloud-docs/containers/cs_ingress.md

 1. Configure your own [DNS service that is available on your private network ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
 2. Create a custom domain through your DNS provider.
 If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
-3. Using your private DNS service, define an alias for your custom domain by specifying the VPC load balancer-assigned private host name as a Canonical Name record (CNAME).
-To find the host name assigned by your cluster's VPC load balancer for your private ALBs, run `ibmcloud ks alb ls --cluster <cluster_name_or_ID>`.
+3. Using your private DNS service, define an alias for your custom domain by specifying the VPC load balancer-assigned private hostname as a Canonical Name record (CNAME).
+To find the hostname assigned by your cluster's VPC load balancer for your private ALBs, run `ibmcloud ks alb ls --cluster <cluster_name_or_ID>`.
 In the output, look for the **Load Balancer Hostname** field of your private ALBs. </br>

 **Private VLAN-only classic clusters:**